Telecominfraproject/wlan-cloud-ucentralgw/README.md

 in your browner

 #### Configuration
 The configuration for this service is kept in a properties file.
-This file is called `ucentralgw.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/ucentralgw.properties).
+This file is called `owgw.properties` and you can see the latest version [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/owgw.properties).
 The file will be loaded from the directory set by the environment variable `UCENTRALGW_CONFIG`.
 To use environment variables in the configuration, you must use `$<varname>`.
 Only `path names` support the use of environment variables.
 The sample configuration requires very little changes if you keep the suggested directory structure.
 For the sample configuration to work, you need to define 2 environment variables.
 ```
-export UCENTRALGW_ROOT=`pwd`
+export OWGW_ROOT=`pwd`
 export UCENTRALGW_CONFIG=`pwd`
 ```
 If you current working directory is the root of the project, this will set the variables properly.
 Otherwise, you can set the variables